-According to the survey from Beyond (funeral price comparison site), seven cities and towns have higher than average funeral costs which total more than £5,000.
-After Watford, the next most expensive places in the UK are London, Redhill, Guildford, Liverpool, Newport and Brighton.
+According to the Beyond (funeral price comparison site) survey, seven cities and towns have higher than average funeral costs, which total more than £5,000.
+After Watford, the following most expensive places in the UK are London, Redhill, Guildford, Liverpool, Newport and Brighton.

-When it comes to funeral costs in Scotland, Aberdeen is the most expensive with an average price of £4,942 and 10th overall whereas Newport is the most costly in Wales, with an average cost of £5,149 and 6th overall on the list.
+When it comes to funeral costs in Scotland, Aberdeen is the most expensive with an average price of £4,942 and 10th overall, whereas Newport is the most costly in Wales, with an average cost of £5,149 6th overall on the list.

 It found the cheapest place to die is Derby which the average cost comes in below £3,000.

 Funeral costs are worked out by: